elen

 • analyze the relationship between the state, the market and the family in terms of promoting social welfare

-• Identify trends and prospects for the future of the welfare state
+• identify trends and prospects for the future of the welfare state

-• Analyse the way in which the family, the state and the market are intertwined in meeting social needs in both the Fordist and post-Fordist periods
+• analyse the way in which the family, the state and the market are intertwined in meeting social needs in both the Fordist and post-Fordist periods

-• Identify the main problems facing social policy and the social protection system in general today
+• identify the main problems facing social policy and the social protection system in general today

-• Analyse how changes in the labor market affect social policy today
+• analyse how changes in the labor market affect social policy today

-• Analyse the relationship between the social protection system and the pattern of economic growth
+• analyse the relationship between the social protection system and the pattern of economic growth

 • Analyse the role of social policy in the current model of economic development